anthofflab/paper-2021-scch4/README.md

 julia --procs auto src/main.jl
 ```

-Once that is finished, run the following command to create all figures:
+Once that is finished, run the following two commands to create all figures:

 ```
+R -e 'renv::restore()'
-rscript src/create_figures.r
+Rscript src/create_figures.r
 ```

-Both scripts are configured such that they download and install any required Julia and R packages to run the replication code automatically.
+All scripts are configured such that they automatically download and install any required Julia and R packages.

 ## Result and figure files